rabbitmq/rabbitmq-website/site/lazy-queues.md

 <ul class="plain">
   <li>consumers are offline / have crashed / are down for maintenance</li>
   <li>there is a sudden message ingress spike, producers are outpacing consumers</li>
-  <li>consumers are simply slower than normal</li>
+  <li>consumers are slower than normal</li>
 </ul>

-By default, queues keep an in-memory cache of messages that's filled up as messages are published into RabbitMQ.
+By default, queues keep an in-memory cache of messages that is filled up as messages are published into RabbitMQ.
-The idea of this cache is to be able to deliver messages to consumers as fast as possible - note that persistent messages are written to disk as they enter the broker **and** kept in this cache at the same time.
+The idea of this cache is to be able to deliver messages to consumers as fast as possible.
+Note that persistent messages are written to disk as they enter the broker **and** kept in this cache at the same time.

 Whenever the broker considers it needs to free up memory, messages from this cache will be paged out to disk.
-Paging messages to disk takes time and block the queue process, making it unable to receive new messages while it's paging.
+Paging messages to disk takes time and blocks the queue process, making it unable to receive new messages while it's paging.
-Even if on recent RabbitMQ versions we have improved the paging algorithm, the situation is still not ideal for use cases where you have many millions on messages in the queue that might need to be paged out.
+Even though recent versions of RabbitMQ improved the paging algorithm, the situation is still not ideal for use cases where you have many millions on messages in the queue that might need to be paged out.

 Lazy queues help here by eliminating this cache and only loading messages in memory when requested by consumers.